jbloomlab/seqneut-pipeline/README.md

 ```

 In this `Snakefile`, the `seqneut_pipeline_outputs` specify files created by the pipeline.
-Two of these may be of interest for you to use in additional rules you define in `Snakefile`:
+Several of of these may be of special interest for you to use in additional rules you define in `Snakefile`:
   - `./results/aggregated_titers/titers.csv`: CSV with the final (median across replicates) titers for each serum-virus pair after applying quality control filters.
   - `./results/aggregated_titers/curvefits.pickle`: a pickled [neutcurve.CurveFits](https://jbloomlab.github.io/neutcurve/neutcurve.curvefits.html#neutcurve.curvefits.CurveFits) object with all of the curve fits for all serum-virus-replicates after applying the QC filters.
 You can use the methods of this object to make plots of neutralization curves for specific sera / viruses / replicates.

 In addition, you need to create the configuration file `config.yml` and ensure it includes the appropriate configuration for `seqneut-pipeline` as described below.

 To track the correct files in the created results, we suggest you copy the [./test_example/.gitignore](test_example/.gitignore) file to be the `.gitignore` for your main repo.
+This will track key results files, but not an excessive number of non-essential files.

 Finally, you need to create a `conda` environment that minimally includes the packages needed to run the pipeline, which are a recent version of [snakemake](https://snakemake.readthedocs.io/) and [pandas](https://pandas.pydata.org/).
 You can either create your own environment containing these, or simply build and use the one specified in [environment.yml](environment.yml) file of `seqneut-pipeline`, which is named `seqneut-pipeline`.
 So if you are using that environment, you can simply run the pipeline with:
 ```
 conda activate seqneut-pipeline
-snakemake -j <n_jobs> --software-deployment-method conda --keep-going
+snakemake -j <n_jobs> --software-deployment-method conda
 ```

-The use of `--keep-going` is recommended for the QC steps below as it will create the notebooks helpful for manually doing the QC.

 Note also that a few rules have rule-specific `conda` environments in [./envs/](envs).

 ## Configuring the pipeline
 The configuration for the pipeline is in a file called `config.yml`.
-An example configuration file is in [./test_example/config.yml](test_example/config.yml) (although note some of the QC thresholds are set more leniently to make the test example work for small data as described in the comments in that YAML).
+An example configuration file is in [./test_example/config.yml](test_example/config.yml) (although some of the QC thresholds are set more leniently to make the test example work for small data as described in the comments in that YAML).

 Here we describe the required keys in this YAML file (you can also add additional information specific to your repo, but we advise adding comments to put that in a separate part of the YAML from the `seqneut-pipeline` configuration).
 For background on YAML format, including on the anchor (`&`) and merge (`<<: *`) operators that can be helpful to simplify the YAML file, see [here](https://spacelift.io/blog/yaml) and [here](https://ktomk.github.io/writing/yaml-anchor-alias-and-merge-key.html).